JiFish/artemis/README.md

 #### Direct Screen Access Commands

+These commands allow you to access and modify the current contents of the screen and control when the screen is drawn.

 * **PEEKS**(x, mode) - Inspect screen cell in position *x*.
 Where *0* is the top-left of the screen.
 Return value depends on *mode*. *0*: The code of the character. *1*: The foreground color. *2*: The background color.
 * **POKES** x, mode, val - Change the values of screen cell. *x* and *mode* use the same values as **PEEK**, above. *val* is the value that will be set.
 Note that any changes made won't be visible until the screen is next drawn.
-* **POKES** x, c, f, b - Alternate syntax of the above, allows you to set the *c*haracter, *f*oreground and *b*ackground will be set all at once.
+* **POKES** x, c, f, b - Alternate syntax of the above, allows you to set the *c*haracter, *f*oreground and *b*ackground all at once.
 * **DUMPS** x$ - Dump the screen to a file with name *x$*.
 Do not provide an extension, `.sda` will be added automatically.
-* **LOADS** x$ - Load screen data from a file with name *x$*. `.sda` will be added automatically.
+* **LOADS** x$ - Load screen data from a file with name *x$* in to the screen. `.sda` will be added automatically.
 The screen mode, ink and border color is changed if needed.
 Like **POKES** the change won't be visible until the screen is next drawn.
 * **REFRESH** - Force the screen to draw.
 * **REFRESH WAIT** - Prevent the screen from drawing until the next **REFRESH** or user input command.

-TIP: Resources are provided to help you create `.sda` screen files using playscii (http://vectorpoem.com/playscii/) See `tools/playscii` in the install directory.
+TIP: Resources are provided to help you create `.sda` screen files using playscii (http://vectorpoem.com/playscii/) - a nice GUI.
+See `tools/playscii` in the install directory.

 ### Unconditional branching